Formation

 This position is located in an area covered by the protection of scientific and technical potential (PPST) and therefore requires, in accordance with the regulations, that your arrival be authorised by the competent authority of the Ministry.

-Sustainable mobility package for commuting between home and work
+Sustainable mobility package for home trips–work

 Recruitment process: Applications are reviewed as they arrive.